-Some embedded programmes are proposed for this purpose only.
-In this case, learners cannot choose to enrol on them instead of the principal programme.
-These awards are a 'safety net' option for learners who, for whatever reason, cannot complete the principal but have completed the modules of the embedded programme and can 'exit' with an award.
+All embedded programmes lead to an exit award i.e., an award available to learners who do not complete the principal programme.
+Some embedded programmes are proposed for this purpose only i.e., they are a 'safety net' option for learners who, for whatever reason, cannot complete the principal but have completed the modules of the embedded programme and can 'exit' with an award.
 Such embedded programmes are termed 'exit-only'.

-Providers are required to identify where an embedded programme is 'exit only', as these programmes are treated differently.
+Providers are required to identify where an embedded programme is 'exit only' as, these programmes are treated differently.
 The definitions below will help you distinguish them.

-- Embedded programmes that are not exit-only can be advertised separately and must independently meet the validation criteria.
-These programmes will incur a validation fee. - Embedded programme that are exit-only are never advertised or offered to learners independently.
+• Embedded programmes that are not exit-only can be advertised separately and must independently meet the validation criteria.

+- Embedded programme that are exit-only are never advertised or offered to learners independently.
 They will have no intakes and are only available to learners who enrol on the principal programme but who, for some reason, do not complete the requirements for that programme.
 In such cases, if the learner has met the requirements for the exit-only award, then they may receive this award.
-An example of this is: - A learner who successfully completes the first year (Level 5) of an Advanced Certificate (NFQ Level 6), but who is unable to attempt (or successfully complete) the award year at NFQ Level 6, can have their achievement recognized through an exit-only ordinary certificate (NFQ Level 5). - Modules that lead to minor or special purpose awards (including micro-credentials) must also meet the validation criteria.
+Examples of this are: - A learner who successfully completes the first 3 stages (180 ECTS) of a 4 stage (240 ECTS) honours bachelor degree (NFQ Level 8), but who is unable to attempt (or successfully complete) the 4th stage, can have their achievement recognized through an exit-only bachelor degree award (NFQ Level 7). - A learner who commences a 90 ECTS masters degree (NFQ Level 9) and completes 60 ECTS, but who is unable to attempt (or successfully complete) the final 30 ECTS, may have their achievement recognized through an exit-only Postgraduate Diploma Award.

+Modules that lead to minor or special purpose awards (including micro-credentials) must also meet the validation criteria-in higher education it is expected that most modules within a major award will NOT lead to QQI awards.

 The modules of embedded programmes must be fully contained within the larger principal programme.
-An exception to this is where streams within the principal programme leading to different programme titles are submitted as embedded awards (see below).
+An exception to this is where streams within the principal programme leading to different programme titles are submitted as embedded programmes (see below).